ollypom/swarmmode-networking-manuals/README.md

-# A Guide to look at Container Namespaces
+# A Deep Dive look at Networking Docker Swarm Mode

 When looking online I felt there was good update to information on Docker Swarm Mode / SwarmKit Networking at a really really low level.
 Sooo here we go: